tcivie/go-proxy6/README.md

 ## Usage

-Once running, use as HTTP proxy on port 8080:
+Once running, use as HTTP/HTTPS proxy on port 8080:

 ```bash
 # Test with curl